kislerdm/terraform-provider-neon/README.md

 Then commit the changes to `go.mod` and `go.sum`.

-## Using the provider

-Fill this in for each provider

 ## Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

-To compile the provider, run `go install`.
+To compile the provider, run `make install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

 To generate or update documentation, run `go generate`.